-- 3.1.1.2 To identify, protect and enhance Markham's Greenway System as shown on Map 1 Markham Structure by: - a) protecting a network of natural heritage and hydrologic features (as defined as key natural heritage features, key hydrologic features, valleylands and woodlands, and their functions) and associated vegetation protection zones, protected agricultural lands and Natural Heritage Network Enhancement Lands, to improve the biodiversity and connectivity of natural heritage features and their ecological function; - b) directing permitted development, redevelopment and site alteration away from natural heritage and hydrologic features within the Greenway System; - c) protecting the ecological integrity of the Oak Ridges Moraine; - d) providing protection for agricultural lands and ecological features and functions in the Greenbelt; - e) providing public access to publicly owned natural areas for nature based recreation uses, where appropriate, in a manner that respects ecological sensitivities in support of a healthy and active community; - f) encouraging public acquisition of the Natural Heritage Network lands where possible over the long term; and - g) encouraging stewardship of privately owned natural areas by private landowners until the lands come into public ownership. - 3.1.1.5 To coordinate with Parks Canada, the Province, York Region and the Toronto and Region Conservation Authority efforts to ensure a consistent approach towards the protection of a system of natural heritage and hydrologic features. - 3.1.1.8 To collaborate with Parks Canada and the Toronto and Region Conservation Authority, where appropriate, to prepare plans to guide the management of public parks and recreation uses within the Greenway System while safeguarding and enhancing natural features and functions.
+3.1.1.2 To identify, protect and enhance Markham's Greenway System as shown on Map 1 - Markham Structure by:

+- a) protecting a network of natural heritage and hydrologic features (as defined as key natural heritage features, key hydrologic features, valleylands and woodlands, and their functions) and associated vegetation protection zones, protected agricultural lands and Natural Heritage Network Enhancement Lands, to improve the biodiversity and connectivity of natural heritage features and their ecological function; [...] - e) providing public access to publicly owned natural areas for nature based recreation uses, where appropriate, in a manner that respects ecological sensitivities in support of a healthy and active community; - f) encouraging public acquisition of the Natural Heritage Network lands where possible over the long term; and - g) encouraging stewardship of privately owned natural areas by private landowners until the lands come into public ownership. - 3.1.1.5 To coordinate with Parks Canada, the Province, York Region and the Toronto and Region Conservation Authority efforts to ensure a consistent approach towards the protection of a system of natural heritage and hydrologic features. - 3.1.1.8 To collaborate with Parks Canada and the Toronto and Region Conservation Authority, where appropriate, to prepare plans to guide the management of public parks and recreation uses within the Greenway System while safeguarding and enhancing natural features and functions.

-Markham's Greenway designated lands serves as an interconnected system of natural open space, agricultural lands and enhancement areas that preserve areas of significant ecological value while providing, where appropriate, opportunities to improve biodiversity and connectivity of natural features and ecological function.
-Public ownership of these lands ensures the long term preservation and stewardship of natural areas and ensures that greenspace is publicly accessible.
+Markham's Greenway System serves as an interconnected system of natural open space that preserve areas of significant ecological value while providing opportunities to improve biodiversity, wildlife habitat and connectivity of natural features.
+Public ownership of these lands ensures the long term preservation and stewardship of natural areas and ensures that greenspace is publicly accessible for future generations.